-Banco Azteca serves a market that has traditionally been neglected by the commercial banking sector.
-The informal sector does not have a specially established source of financing to serve it.
+Banco Azteca serves a market that has traditionally been neglected by commercial banks.
+The informal sector does not have a source of financing established specifically for its attention, despite the appearance of a number of entities in recent times.

 The low level of penetration of banking into the lower-income sectors of society and the lack of availability of information constitute a barrier to entry into this market by traditional banks.
 Principal competitors of Banco Azteca in the four countries in Central and South America where it operates include the following: